- Read More

 Gelateria La Romana

-Dating back to 1947, Gelateria La Romana serves traditional gelato flavors crafted from the original recipes.
-There are five locations across the city (and many more around the world), but the original is in the historic center.
+Dating back to 1947, Gelateria Romana serves traditional gelato flavors crafted from the original recipes from five locations.

 Ginger Sapori e Salute